Vaishnavi-2003py/Data-Science-Learning-Journey/README.md

 The projects included here cover a wide range of analytics concepts such as:

-Data cleaning and preprocessing
+-Data cleaning and preprocessing

-Exploratory Data Analysis (EDA)
+-Exploratory Data Analysis (EDA)

-Data visualization and storytelling
+-Data visualization and storytelling

-Statistical analysis
+-Statistical analysis

-Financial and spending analysis
+-Financial and spending analysis

-Dashboard creation and insights generation
+-Dashboard creation and insights generation

 Each project focuses on solving real-world problems using data and demonstrates my ability to: